check-spelling-sandbox/documentation-v12/docs/quickstart/create-your-first-chatbot.md

 ![Create a chatbot](/img/docs/create-chatbot.png "Create a chatbot")

-You can start with an Empty Bot or pick one from the templates provided by botpress.
+You can start with an Empty Bot or pick one from the templates provided by Botpress.

 Click on `Create` button and select the destination folder to save your bots locally.